Working at MED-ACT

 - Have a valid driver's license

+As you progress through your training and obtain your EMT license, you may want to move on to paramedic school.
 To be eligible to apply for a paramedic program you may have to take anatomy, physiology or an anatomy/physiology class.
 (Not all programs require this prerequisite as it may be "built-in" to the paramedic program curriculum).

 After finding a paramedic program that is right for you, the next step is to apply for admission.
 Some paramedic programs may have an interview process, as programs can be highly competitive for admissions.

-Paramedic programs in Kansas are listed below:
+EMS programs in Kansas are listed below:

 - Johnson County Community College